carlgombert/Chess/README.txt

     Implemented JUnit testing

 How to compile and run program:
+  1. Open a bash terminal in the project folder
+  2. Enter the command: java -jar chess.jar

 I certify that the information contained in this README file is complete and accurate.
 I have both read and followed the course policies in the ‘Academic Integrity - Course Policy’ section of the course syllabus.
 Carl Gombert
+Carson Bockenhauer